-- Emergency medical care for your injuries, ongoing medical treatment, and future medical care that your injuries may require
+- Emergency medical care, ongoing treatment, and future care that your injuries may require

-- Lost income and loss of future earning capacity and income if you cannot return to work due to your injuries
+- Lost income and loss of future earning capacity (if you cannot return to work due to your injuries)

 - Physical pain and suffering from your injuries